Jeet-Majumdar/Projects-ML-AI-Data-Science/Gen_AI_Diffusion/README.md

 # Diffusion Models from Scratch to generate numbers from MNIST

-Basic Image Diffusion model has the same philosophy as `UNet`.
+**First we will try to train and create a model which can generate MNIST dataset numbers** Basic Image Diffusion model has the same philosophy as `UNet`.

 In UNet we scale down to a lower latent space and again scale up to high dimensions.